- March 1, 2016

 2. Knowing the Vendor’s Reputation is a Must

-You may find various email appending vendors out in the market selling their services for less price.
+You may find various vendors out in the market selling their services for less price.
 But, be vigilant while picking any of them.
-To reap the desired outcome from email append, you must choose the vendor with the best reputation in the industry.
+To reap the desired outcome from this service, you must choose the vendor with the best reputation in the industry.
 It may require you to spend some of your time researching and finding out the best one among others.

 Once you find such vendor, always remember to ask them about their list obtaining practices and how they handle unsubscribes, bounces and discontent.
-This email append partner should have a thorough knowledge of the DMA guidelines surrounding email append practices and must be able to validate the expertise.
+They should have a thorough knowledge of the DMA guidelines surrounding e-append its practices and must be able to validate the expertise.

 3. Learn the Matching Process Used